theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/dynamics-with-yunIO.md

 4. Set all import parameters you want to transfer from Dynamics 365 Business Central to SAP to *Supplied by Caller* e.g., NAME, CITY, POSTL_COD1, STREET, etc.<br>
 5. Select CUSTOMERNO for export.
 This Export parameter contains the newly created SAP customer number that is written back to Dynamics 365 Business Central.<br>
 ![yunio-Services-Function-Download](../assets/images/yunio/articles/yunio-bapi-createcustomer.png){:class="img-responsive"}
 6. Click :yunio-run: to testrun the service in yunIO :number-1:.
-For more information, see [Documentation: Running Services in yunIO](../documentation/run-services.md/#run-services-in-yunio).
+For more information, see [Documentation: Run Services in yunIO](../documentation/run-services.md/#run-services-in-yunio).
 7. Click :yunio-run-download: to download the service definition :number-2:.<br>
 ![yunio-Services-Function-Download](../assets/images/yunio/articles/yunio-run-services-function-download.png){:class="img-responsive" }